Autistic burnout reality vs Instagram - what burnout actually looks like

 What Actually Helps

 Reduce as much cognitive demand as possible.
 No strict meal routines.
 No efforts to "talk more" with family.
 Time alone to stim and relax in a calm and predictable environment.
-This is why I track my spoons daily.
+This is why I track my energy daily.

 How Tracking Helps

 Being aware of what factors contributed to my low-spoon days.
-During my warehouse shifts Friday through Sunday, I noticed the bright fluorescent lights near my work station were draining the majority of my spoons.
+During my warehouse shifts Friday through Sunday, I noticed the bright fluorescent lights near my work station were draining the majority of my energy.

 Now I always bring Theraspecs (light-sensitivity glasses) before arriving at work.
 I keep them on the entire day.